Send the link below via email or IMCopy

 may include flashbacks, constricted ability to feel emotions, excessive arousal, difficulties with concentration, feelings of apprehension, and impulsive outbursts.

-can include cognitive, behavioral, and somatic symptoms as well as interpersonal difficulties.
+can inc cognitive, behavioral, and somatic symptoms as well as interpersonal difficulties.

-the individual suffers depression, especially an unrelenting lack of pleasure in life.
+the individual suffers depression, esp. an unrelenting lack of pleasure in life.

 major depressive disorder